lihkin213/dns-svcs/dns-concepts.md

 ## DNS Zones
-{: #what-is-a-zone}
+{: #what-is-zone}

 A DNS zone is a collection of resource records which belongs to a single parent instance.
 All resource records have the zone's domain name as a suffix.
 You can create, update, delete, get, and list the DNS Zones using curl commands.

-See [Manage DNS zones](/docs/dns-svcs?topic=dns-svcs-Manage-dns-zones) for more information on how to manage DNS zones.
+See [Manage DNS zones](/docs/dns-svcs?topic=dns-svcs-managing-dns-zones) for more information on how to manage DNS zones.

 IBM Cloud DNS Services permits only two level zones to be added.
 For instance, `example.com` is allowed, while `subdomain.example.com` is not.
 However, subdomains can be defined within an added zone (for example, `subdomain.example.com`, `hostname.example.com`, or `hostname.subdomain.example.com` are all valid names within the zone `example.com`).